-Following the success of Desert Rain, Blast Theory has been involved in major research projects that bring together academic and industry partners, such as PerG (Integrated Project on Pervasive Gaming, 20048), an EU project with partners including Sony Net Services, Nokia and the Swedish Institute of Computer Science.
-Feeding on Blast Theory’s experience with developing pervasive games that expand in time and space such as Uncle Roy All Around You, aimed to ‘create entirely new game experiences … tightly interwoven with our everyday lives through the objects, devices and people that surround us and the places we inhabit’ (Blast Theory, 2004, 15).
+Following the success of Desert Rain, Blast Theory has been involved in major research projects that bring together academic and industry partners, such as IPerG (Integrated Project on Pervasive Gaming, 2004–8), an EU project with partners including Sony Net Services, Nokia and the Swedish Institute of Computer Science.
+Feeding on Blast Theory’s experience with developing pervasive games that expand in time and space, such as Uncle Roy All Around You, IPerG aimed to ‘create entirely new game experiences … tightly interwoven with our everyday lives through the objects, devices and people that surround us and the places we inhabit’ (Blast Theory, 2004, 15).
 The project also aimed to develop new tools for pervasive gaming, and research new markets.
-Blast Theory pieces, such as Day of the Figurines and Rider Spoke, were informed by the research undertaken through and were considered ‘exemplary’ by EU reviewers (Blast Theory, 2004, 15). was followed by the Participate research project (20068), which also featured major industry partners such as the BBC, British Telecom and Microsoft Research, and ‘explored convergence in pervasive, online and broadcast media to create new kinds of mass-participatory events’ (Participate project website).
-These research projects have not only informed Blast Theory’s artistic outputs, but have also shifted the company’s profile towards a more research-focused, creativeindustries-related agenda.
+Blast Theory pieces, such as Day of the Figurines and Rider Spoke, were informed by the research undertaken through IPerG and were considered ‘exemplary’ by EU reviewers (Blast Theory, 2004, 15).
+IPerG was followed by the Participate research project (2006–8), which also featured major industry partners such as the BBC, British Telecom and Microsoft Research, and ‘explored convergence in pervasive, online and broadcast media to create new kinds of mass-participatory events’ (Participate project website).
+These research projects have not only informed Blast Theory’s artistic outputs, but have also shifted the company’s profile towards a more research-focused, creative-industries-related agenda.
 The company’s probing of issues around gaming, mobile platforms, mixed media, mixed reality, interactivity, engagement and participation has also led to its increasing reputation within the cultural industries as games innovators.
-Since winning the Maverick Award at the Games Developers Conference (2005) the company has been represented by Creative Artists Agency in Los Angeles game design, and has been invited to contribute to ‘debates about the development of games as an artform that can be conceptually, intellectually and emotionally demanding while also engaging a wide audience’ (Blast Theory website).
+Since winning the Maverick Award at the Games Developers Conference (2005) the company has been represented by the Creative Artists Agency in Los Angeles in relation to game design, and has been invited to contribute to ‘debates about the development of games as an artform that can be conceptually, intellectually and emotionally demanding while also engaging a wide audience’ (Blast Theory website).
 Blast Theory and individual company members also receive fees for services to the education and creative industries sectors (for example, through running workshops, or through production partnerships with the BBC and Channel 4).